cebrini/100-days-of-code/log.md

 **Today's Progress:** Completed "Everything Be True" Challenge!

 **Thought:** Solved the problem I was having with  detecting the NaN emelent in the array.
 Solve by going to MDN and reading up on NaN.
 RTFM!
 On to the next challenge!

+### Day 25: Aug 21, 2016

+**Today's Progress:** Spent time reviewing documentation on Arrays.

+**Thought:** Decided to take it easy and just review what I've learned.
+I will continue tomorrow with another intermediate algorithm challenge.